Ballroom Overhang - Punakaiki

-Hike with appropriate shoes and carry Crogs or Teva for the crossings if you don't want to continue in wet shoes.
+Hike with appropriate shoes and carry Crocs or Teva for the crossings if you don't want to continue in wet shoes.
 The trail is marked with orange triangles and is maintained.
-After ½ hour hiking, you get to the first crossing.
+After ½ hour of hiking, you get to the first crossing.
 The water was pretty cold and the river wide.
 Continue hiking for roughly another 45 minutes.
-We put on our Crogs again and crossed the river 7 times.
+We put on our Crocs again and crossed the river 7 times.
 First, we walked to the right through the river until it branches where we turned left.
 To the right is the entrance of the Dilemma Creek Gorge.
 After several crossings once again, we had to turn right.
 Soon we could see an orange triangle to the Ballroom Overhang.
-From here we needed 45 minutes to get to the Ballroom Overhang.
+From here it took us another 45 minutes to get to the Ballroom Overhang.
 The Overhang is an impressive colossal limestone rock formation.

 Unfortunately, it started raining, and we just headed back without a break.
 Again, we forded through the river in this tremendous gorge until we spotted the next sign.
 The several crossings are strenuous due to the cold river temperature and the strong flow.
 The trail itself is easy to hike, but parts were muddy and slippery.

 - Camping under the Ballroom Overhang is permitted.
 Insect repellent for sandflies is essential.